apache/pekko/docs/src/main/paradox/security/index.md

 Ideally, any issues affecting Apache Pekko and Akka should be reported to Apache team first.
 We will share the report with the Lightbend Akka team.

+## Dependency check scanner

+This project uses [sbt-dependency-check](https://github.com/albuch/sbt-dependency-check) in order to scan the projects dependencies against [OWASP](https://owasp.org/) to create a @ref:[dependency-check-report](dependency-check-report.md) of any potential security issues.

+If you want to suppress the checking of some dependencies then there is a [supression](github:dependency-check/suppression.xml) file.
+The format of this file is documented [here](https://jeremylong.github.io/DependencyCheck/general/suppression.html).

 ## Security Related Documentation